seq-code/documentation/tutorial/new_genome.md

 The easiest way to register your names now is to [follow a guided registration](https://registry.seqco.de/tutorials).
-Select "New species and parent taxa" and follow the instructions there.
-Briefly:
+Select "New species and parent taxa" and initialize this register list:

 Fill the species name and the most specific classification (both defined above).
 For example, if you determined that the genome belongs to a novel class of a known phylum, fill-up the species name and the phylum to which you believe the species belong.

-Once you have initialized your registration with that
-information:
+## 5. Follow the guided registration

+You can simply follow the guided registration.
+Briefly:

 1. Review the proposed new names for all intermediate ranks (if any) and continue.